castle-engine/castle-engine/src/compatibility/generics.collections/README.md

 - https://svn.freepascal.org/svn/fpc/trunk/packages/rtl-generics/
   (You can do "svn checkout ..." on this URL to easily download whole directory.)

+(Note: We do not use "git submodules" to include one repository inside another, because git submodules are not automatically cloned, and we need this to work for all new users that get our code from GitHub.)

 ## How to use

 Both the original version in